sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 vendor = temp.find_all("a")[0].string
 ```

-Aside from the sheer volume of raw HTML to be processed, the cleaning was hampered by a number of other factors, such as:
+Aside from the sheer volume of raw HTML to be processed, cleaning was hampered by factors such as:
 - large changes in website formatting across the timeline of the archives
 - a lack of detailed drug labeling and categorization at the level of the raw HTML

-In the end, I managed to develop a relatively concise set of Python scripts that parsed the archives automatically, extracting the core listings information.
+In the end, I managed to develop a relatively concise set of Python scripts that parsed the archives automatically.

 ## Sorting the Data